How graphs and Neo4j can help insurance industry to combat fraud detection

 Two important goals to achieve are: predictive analysis in order to stop a fraudulent action before it occurs and find recurrent patterns and understand client behaviours from data.

 How a graph database can fit into fraud detection

 When we talk about searching recurrent patterns and behaviours we are also talking about relationships.
 If we consider a fraud we are taking in account different subjects that are linked together in someway.
 Those relationships can give us valuable insights of our data.
 When we need to represents entities or subjects and their relationships the best fit is a graph.

-Searching a pattern using a graph means searching a subgraph but not only, recurrent client behaviors can be viewed as subgraphs as well.
+Searching a pattern using a graph means searching a subgraph but not only, we can view recurrent client behaviors as subgraphs as well.
 Discovering “strange” behaviours or anomalous links among subjects requires us to overcome the computational complexity associated with the traversal of data relationships.

 Whether we are building an automated fraud detection system that can detect and prevent fraud as it occurs or we are providing a tool to our analysts to help with manual fraud detection, real-time traversal of a complex and highly interconnected dataset is essential.

 Another important aspect to take in account is that traditional fraud analytics looks for outliers but fraudsters try to act normal to avoid detection.
 What we need is to detect fraudulent links also analysing normal behaviours.

 Neo4j stores interconnected data that is neither purely linear nor purely hierarchical, making it easier to detect links of fraudulent activity regardless of the depth or the shape of the data.